rawles/edit.tf/README.md

   [teletext40](http://www.teletext40.com/100/1/) project.
 When viewing pages on the web interface, the user has the option to then edit the page, so that it can be submitted back to the site via email.
-* The editor was used by Dan Farrimond - @illarterate - and Carl Attrill at a workshop called *[Block Party](http://www.tate.org.uk/whats-on/tate-britain/performance-and-music/late-tate-june-2015)* at the Tate Britain art gallery in June 2015.
+* The editor was used by [Dan Farrimond](http://portfolio.illarterate.co.uk/)
+  - @illarterate - and Carl Attrill at a workshop called *[Block Party](http://www.tate.org.uk/whats-on/tate-britain/performance-and-music/late-tate-june-2015)* at the Tate Britain art gallery in June 2015.
   It was also used by Dan at *St. Helens Versus the Lizards* and *Superbyte*